National Steel and Shipbuilding Company

 The amphibious assault ship USS Bonhomme Richard (LHD-6) in dry dock at NASSCO shipyard in San Diego.
 The 840-foot ship is the largest that can be accommodated in NASSCO's drydock.

 National Steel and Shipbuilding Company (NASSCO) is an American shipbuilding company with four shipyards located in San Diego, Norfolk, Bremerton, and Mayport.
 It is a division of General Dynamics.
-NASSCO owns a subsidiary manufacturing facility with TIMSA in Mexicali, Mexico.
 The San Diego shipyard specializes in constructing commercial cargo ships and auxiliary vessels for the US Navy and Military Sealift Command; it is the only new-construction shipyard on the West Coast of the United States.
 NASSCO performs ship repairs and conversions for the United States Navy in all four shipyard locations: San Diego, Norfolk, Bremerton, and Mayport.

 History

 The origin of NASSCO traces to 1905 and a small machine shop and foundry known as California Iron Works.
 In 1922 California Iron Works was taken over by United States National Bank of San Diego (USNB) and renamed National Iron Works.
 In 1933, USNB was bought by C. Arnholt Smith who thereby also took control of National Iron Works, which formed the first foundation of Smith's non-banking business activities in San Diego.
 USNB and National Iron Works were key elements in Smith's rise to becoming a San Diego business and political powerbroker in subsequent decades, including being first owner of the San Diego Padres.
 National Iron Works came with a shipyard, which expanded significantly during World War II.

 In 1944 National Iron Works moved to its present location at 28th Street and Harbor Drive on San Diego Bay and in 1949 the company was renamed National Steel and Shipbuilding Co. to reflect the shipyard.
 National Iron Works built some important San Diego structures, such as some of the plants in which Convair manufactured aircraft for World War II.
 In this way, Smith came to have an interest in real estate and hotels.
 After the war, the shipyard made some of the first steel-hulled deep-sea purse seiner tuna boats, through which Smith consolidated local tuna businesses, controlling both ships and the canneries.
 These business were grouped into Smith's later holding company, Westgate-California Corporation.